truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

       annotations:
         autoscaling.knative.dev/maxScale: '3'
 ```
-> * Here we define the maximum number of instance Cloud Run is allowed to generate if your service is handling lots of requests.
-The limit we set is 3, making sure you won't get a nice suprise at the end of month on your GCP invoice
+> * Here we define the maximum number of instances Cloud Run is allowed to generate if your service is handling lots of requests.
+The limit we set is 3, making sure you won't get a nice surprise at the end of month on your GCP invoice.

 ```yaml
   spec: